-How the FinTech industry is challenging the traditional finance sector.
-Using technologically sophisticated methods and a client-focused approach.
+How the FinTech industry is challenging the traditional Real Estate Market.

 A lot is happening in the world of finance right now.
 Everywhere you turn, there are new technologies being developed.
 The rate at which industry is evolving is faster than many companies can keep up with.